workingDog/scalaEeml/readme.md

 # Status

-Under construction, scalaEeml has not been tested yet.
+scalaEeml has not been tested yet.